-The thresholds do not differ according to the sector.
-There is however certain other special merger control rules to be considered in respect of a number of specific sectors.
+There are certain other special merger control rules to be considered in respect of a number of specific sectors.

-Furthermore, Communique No. 2017/2 on the Amendment of Communique No. 2010/4 on the Mergers and Acquisitions Subject to the Approval of the Competition Board ("Communique No. 2017/2") which has been published on the Official Gazette on February 24, 2017 and entered into force on the same day abolished Article 7(2) of Communique No. 2010/4 which stated that "The thresholds set out in the first clause of this article are re-determined by the Board biannually".
+Communique No. 2017/2 on the Amendment of Communique No. 2010/4 on the Mergers and Acquisitions Subject to the Approval of the Competition Board ("Communique No. 2017/2") which has been published on the Official Gazette on February 24, 2017 and entered into force on the same day abolished Article 7(2) of Communique No. 2010/4 which stated that "The thresholds set out in the first clause of this article are redetermined by the Board biannually".
 With the abolishment of the relevant clause, the Board is no longer rested with the duty to re-establish turnover thresholds for concentrations every two years.
 To that end, there is no specific timeline for the review of the relevant turnover thresholds set forth by Article 7(1) of Communiqué No. 2010/4.